kevinfrei/Arduino2Make/README.md

 ## TODO:

-Next steps appear to be special handling of the menu options from the 'boards.txt' file.
-It's going to be kind of clunky, but oh well.
+Get the platforms stuff working.

+Maybe make the project an actual node module, complete with flow type removal malarkey?

-Hurray: At least in the Adafruit nRF52 platform, there's bi-directional dependency between board.txt and platform.txt.
+Hurray :/ At least in the Adafruit nRF52 platform, there's bi-directional dependency between board.txt and platform.txt.
 That will be fun to deal with.

 There's also the cmd.{os} default value override mechanism that I should take into account for value resolution, particularly as I'm one of those weird people that switch between Windows, macOS, and Linux on a semi-regular basis...

+And, finally, eventually, make some tests, probably.
+Jest seems reasonable.
+Seriously, I've found it pretty darned useful in a few other projects...